MonoGame/monogame.github.io/documentation/articles/contributing.md

 #### Protected methods requiring documentation by the linter

-By default, we do not document Finalizers or other protected methods, the recommendation is to apply an empty `<sumary />` tag to surpress the warnings raised by the linter, for example:
+By default, we do not document Finalizers or other protected methods, the recommendation is to apply an empty `<summary />` tag to suppress the warnings raised by the linter, for example:

 ```csharp
 /// <summary />